 Discover Thomas Hardy's garden at the cottage in Dorset, where he was born and spent his early years.

 Explore the peaceful garden and orchards at Red House, William Morris' iconic home, where he drew inspiration for his design ideas.

 Churchill was a lover of nature and landscape.
 He created lakes, a rose garden and a playhouse on the hillside garden at Chartwell in Kent.

 Discover which of our places have links to famous names, from Isaac Newton to the Beatles.

 We care for hundreds of amazing gardens, but these are the jewels in our crown.
 Find out why they're so well known.

 We care for some amazing gardens and parks.
 From small secret hideaways to landscaped lawns, beautiful borders and acres of parkland.

 The places we look after have many links to the Tudor period.
 They’ve received royal visitors, hidden Catholic priests and witnessed pivotal events.

-Discover which of our places have starred on the silver screen or played a key role as TV locations in dramas such as Game of Thrones.
+Discover which of our places have starred on the silver screen or played a key role as TV locations in dramas such as Poldark and Game of Thrones.